-BloomReach Experience offers a solution for replication between repositories.
+BloomReach Experience Manager offers a solution for replication between repositories.
 Replication can for instance be useful when you want to separate your external-facing content service from your intranet-hosted editing environment.

 The public website is backed by a read-only repository that lives inside the organisation's DMZ.
 The CMS is hosted behind a firewall and backed by a repository that is outside the public network.